Family Fun

 Family fun in Casco Viejo Q&A

-• Q: Is Casco good for walking with kids?
+Q: Is Casco Viejo good for walking with kids?

-A: Sunday markets, street performers, and the shaded Paseo Esteban Huertas — where kids love spotting ships and birds along the seawall.
+A: Sundays bring markets, street performers, and live music.
+Don’t miss the shaded seawall walk at Paseo Esteban Huertas where families watch ships drift by and parrots fly overhead.

 Where to Stay in Casco Viejo